connorskees/connorskees.github.io/content/extend-rule.md

 selector-unify(".a", ".b")
 ```

 This is a pretty simple example.
 To match both class selectors, we just concatenate them into `.a.b`.
-Most unifications of simple selectors end up just concatenating the two, unless they're a special case like two ids, two psuedo elements, two type selectors, or `*`.
+Most unifications of simple selectors end up just concatenating the two, unless they're a special case like two ids, two pseudo elements, two type selectors, or `*`.

 In the case of `*`, for most combinations the result is just the other selector.
 You can think of it sort of like `true && X`.
 Our result is always just `X`.
 Things get a bit more complex when namespaces are involved, but we won't dive into that here.